 (9) The Lord Chief Justice of England and Wales may nominate a judicial office holder (as defined in section 109(4) of the Constitutional Reform Act 2005) to exercise his functions under this section.
 (10) The Lord Chief Justice of Northern Ireland may nominate any of the following to exercise his functions under this section- (a) the holder of one of the offices listed in Schedule 1 to the Justice (Northern Ireland) Act 2002; (b) a Lord Justice of Appeal (as defined in section 88 of that Act).
-Judicial Pensions and Retirements Act 1993, section 26(5), (6) and (12)(b) (as amended) Section 26 (Retirement date for holders of certain judicial offices etc) (1) Subject to the following provisions of this section, a person holding any of the offices for the time being specified in Schedule 5 to this Act (a "relevant office") shall vacate that office on the day on which he attains the age of 70 or such lower age as may for the time being be specified for the purpose in the enactments and instruments relating to that office, whenever passed or made.
-(2) Any reference in this section to a person's holding an office includes a reference to his being a member of, or otherwise included in, any panel or list of persons appointed, nominated, approved or otherwise selected to serve from time to time in that office (whether or not the panel or list is required by or under any enactment); and any reference in this section or Schedule 5 to this Act to any particular office or to an office of any class or description, or to a person's appointment to, or vacation of, an office, The LCJ's power to extend service, as an appropriate person, under sections 26(5) and (6) in respect of tribunals judicial office holders who hold any office listed in section 26(12A) of the Act is delegated to the SPT.
+Judicial Pensions and Retirement Act 1993, section 26(5), (6) and (12)(b) (as amended) Section 26 (Retirement date for holders of certain judicial offices etc) 1) Subject to the following provisions of this section, a person holding any of the offices for the time being specified in Schedule 5 to this Act (a "relevant office") shall vacate that office on the day on which he attains the age of 70 or such lower age as may for the time being be specified for the purpose in the enactments and instruments relating to that office, whenever passed or made.
+(2) Any reference in this section to a person's holding an office includes a reference to his being a member of, or otherwise included in, any panel or list of persons appointed, nominated, approved or otherwise selected to serve from time to time in that office (whether or not the panel or list is required by or under any enactment); and any reference in this section or Schedule 5 to this Act to any particular office or to an office of any class or description, or to a person's appointment to, or vacation of, an office, shall be construed accordingly.
+The LCJ's power to extend service, as an appropriate person, under sections 26(5) and (6) in respect of tribunals judicial office holders who hold any office listed in section 26(12A) of the Act is delegated to the SPT.
 Delegation in force from 1 October 2009.
-NB: Amendments to the provision relating to Tribunals, under Tribunals (Scotland) Act 2014, schedule 9(2) paragraph 11(2)(a) and (b) pending as at 12 March 2015.